Skip to main content

 How will I be taught?

-Our teaching is heavily informed by research and combines academic rigour with practical relevance.
+Teaching is heavily informed by research and combines academic rigour with practical relevance.
 Our internationally leading faculty consists of academics who are at the forefront of knowledge within their field.
-They bring the lessons learnt from their most recent research into the classroom, giving you access to up to date real life examples and scenarios and critical business thinking.
+They bring the lessons and insights from their most recent research into the classroom, giving you access to up-to-date real-life examples and scenarios and critical business thinking.

 Your teaching and learning resources will be provided and we will be responsive to your needs and views.
-For your part, you will need to put in the necessary amount of work both during and outside formal teaching sessions, and to make good use of the facilities provided.
+For your part, you’ll need to put in the necessary amount of work both during and outside formal teaching sessions, and to make good use of the facilities provided.

 Most modules involve a mixture of lectures and small group teaching (called classes, seminars, workshops or tutorials).